....

 FOR LEGALIZING

 1. Toking For Freedom - The government just has no right restricting the relatively harmless pleasures of consenting adults.
 Even if marijuana is harmful – and that is by no means clear – it is the right of every individual to decide whether to take it.
 Smoking weed is a “victimless crime” where only the user is taking any risk.
-It is immoral to tell people how they can, or cannot enjoy themselves.
+It is immoral to tell people how they can, or cannot enjoy themselves.2.
+Better Than Booze - Weed is less harmful than legal drugs like alcohol or tobacco, so keeping it banned is pure hypocrisy.
+In fact, cannabis has proven health benefits, from treating glaucoma to preventing epilepsy or easing the symptoms of multiple sclerosis.
+There are no health grounds to keep it illegal, it’s purely a cultural hangover from the days when pot was considered a dangerous, exotic import.
+Tobacco is more addictive than cocaine, but there is no sign that marijuana causes physiological addiction.
+If you ban pot, you may as well ban burger eating, bungee jumping or any other moderately risky pastime.

 3. Focus On The Real Bad Stuff - Legalizing cannabis would take the trade out of the hands of criminal gangs.
 That would reduce their nefarious influence in both cannabis importing countries and the places where it’s produced.
 Legalized, pot could be properly regulated to ensure quality and safety – just like any other product.
 When it’s sold illegally on the street, nobody controls what dangerous substances could be mixed in with it.
 Freed from chasing hapless dope-smokers, law enforcement agencies could focus on dealing with hard drug pushers who do real harm.